You’ve Got a Summer-Lovin’ Pup. Here’s How to Keep Them Safe

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-After more than two years of the same old walk around the neighborhood and forced staycations, you and your dog are probably ready for some summer fun.
-To help keep your dog safe this season — so you can enjoy all the best parts of summer and avoid the worst parts — we asked veterinarian Dr. Carla Lerum, DVM, to weigh in on common hot-weather hazards.
+After a long winter and allergy-rife spring, the summer months (those “dog days”) are finally freakin’ here.
+And you and your dog are probably more than ready for some vitamin D. To help keep your dog safe this season — so you can enjoy all the best parts of summer and avoid the worst parts — we asked veterinarian Dr. Carla Lerum to weigh in on common hot-weather hazards.

 Heatstroke and Dehydration

 Just like people, dogs are at risk for heatstroke and dehydration when temperatures rise.
 How hot is too hot for your pup?
-“If you’re uncomfortable in the sun, your dog probably is too,” says Dr. Lerum.
+“If you’re uncomfortable in the sun, your dog probably is, too,” Dr. Lerum says.
 “Make sure your dog always has access to fresh water and shade when outside.
 You can also give them ice-filled Kongs or a frozen water bottle to keep them entertained and cool.”

 It’s not just the air temperature you need to worry about.
 Hot surfaces can cause painful blisters on your dog’s paws.
 This is especially an issue in urban areas where you’re more likely to be walking your dog on asphalt than grass or dirt.
 According to Dr. Lerum, if you can’t hold your hand to the ground comfortably for more than a few seconds, it’s too hot for your dog to walk on.
 “Try to take your pup out in the early morning or late evening when the temperatures are cooler.
 If that’s not an option, you can put booties on them to protect their paws.”